c-blake/lc/README.md

  - is a work in progress, but a unique enough bundle of useful ideas to share.
    With so many features and just me as a user, there are surely many bugs.

-The most osbcure of these is likely "multi-dimensional".
+The most obscure of these is likely "multi-dimensional".
 I mean this in the mathematical "independent coordinate" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
 Examples of dimensions may help.
 One file can be both an executable regular file and some kind of script source.
 Or both a